Skip to content

 Northern Saw-whet Owl

-The Haute-Côte-Nord is at the top of the list of RCM in Quebec with an impressive 362 species observed over the years (including some exceptional species, the latest being the Ash-throated Flycatcher at Tadoussac).
+Come discover the Côte-Nord and its birds through our ornithological and family-friendly activities at the Migratory Bird Festival!
+The Haute-Côte-Nord is at the top of the list of RCM in Quebec with an impressive 364 species observed over the years (including some exceptional species, the latest being the Tufted Duck at Tadoussac).

 Open to all